sourov2008/GoogleDriveBrowser/README.md

          import Google

-  3. Add the following line into your into your applicationDidFinishLaunching function in AppDelegate.swift file .Replace YOUR_CLIENT_ID with your client ID from credentials.plist file.
+  3. Add the following line into your into your applicationDidFinishLaunching function in AppDelegate.swift file .Replace YOUR_CLIENT_ID with your CLIENT_ID from credentials.plist file.

          GIDSignIn.sharedInstance().clientID = "<YOUR_CLIENT_ID>"